NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForRequestors.md

 # {{page-title}}
 ## Validation Request Payload
 The below details the specific guidance around the use of resources required to create a Validation Request by the Requester.
-See [ServiceRequest - Request Validation](https://simplifier.net/nhsbookingandreferrals/messagedefinition-bars-messagedefinition-servicerequest-request-validation) message definition for details.
+See [ServiceRequest - Request Validation](https://simplifier.net/nhsbookingandreferrals/messagedefinition-bars-messagedefinition-servicerequest-request-validation) message definition for details of resources required for this payload.

 _Note that Requesters will also have to build the capability to receive and process the Validation Response payloads._

 ### MessageHeader Resource
-For detailed information on the use of MessageHeader please refer to the {{pagelink:core-SPMessageHeader, text:Standard Pattern Message Header}} for more information.
+For detailed information on the use of MessageHeader please refer to the {{pagelink:core-SPMessageHeader, text:Standard Pattern Message Header}}.

 The MessageHeader resource for the Validation Request should have the following resource elements set as follows:
 * **MessageHeader.eventCoding** - **must** be populated with 'servicerequest-request'